Mary Brave Bird: Writing career

-Brave Bird was the author of two memoirs, Lakota Woman (1990) and Ohitika Woman (1993).
+Brave Bird was the author of two memoirs, Lakota Woman (1990) and Ohitika Woman (1993), and a shortlived newspaper when she was in a boarding school.
 Richard Erdoes, a long-time friend, helped edit the books.
 Lakota Woman was published under the name Mary Crow Dog and won the 1991 American Book Award.
 It describes her life until 1977.
 Ohitika Woman continues her life story.

-Her books describe the conditions of the Lakota Indian and her experience growing up on the Rosebud Indian Reservation in South Dakota, as well as conditions in the neighboring Pine Ridge Indian Reservation under the leadership of tribal chairman Richard Wilson.
+Her books describe the conditions of the Lakota Indian and her experience growing up on the Rosebud Indian Reservation in South Dakota, conditions in the neighboring Pine Ridge Indian Reservation under the leadership of tribal chairman Richard Wilson, and how life as a native was in Rapid City.
 She also covers aspects of the role of the FBI, the U.S. Bureau of Indian Affairs and the treatment of the Native Americans and their children in the mid-1900s.
 Her work focuses on themes of gender, identity, and race.

 Crow Dog and Brave Bird made cameo appearances in the 1991 Oliver Stone film The Doors.